pgorman/dangerjaunt/minirules.md

 #### 6. Phantasmal Force ####

-This spell creates a realistic illusion.
+This spell paints a realistic illusion.
-A viewer who believes the illusion (save vs. spell) can take damage from it.
+Those who behold and believe the illusion (save vs. spell) suffer real damage from any phantasmal assaults.
 The illusion disappears when hit (AC 10).
 Range: 24''; duration: until dispelled.